luispedro/BuildingMachineLearningSystemsWithPython/ch04/README.rst

 As the filenames indicate, the first step will download the data and the second one will preprocess it.
 Preprocessing can take several hours, but it is feasible to run it on a modern laptop.
+Once the second step is finished, you may remove the input file if you want to save disk space (``data/enwiki-latest-pages-articles.xml.bz2``).